-25 Sep Summer Activities
+25 Sep Getting Children to Read This Summer

 It’s summer at last, and school is over.
 As my children say, “Now we get to read what we want.”
 Wonderful books abound, and finding them has never been easier....